Creatine is probably the most researched ergogenic used in sports

 conversion of energy in the mitochondria.
 Creatine helps the transport

-of energy for your muscles, significantly enhancing the effective
+of energy for your muscles, significantly enhancing the effective utilisation of carbohydrates.
+3

 In terms of muscle building, it prevents protein breakdown and protein